How can I get to Zadar?

 Can I change courses in the Learning Agreement?

-Yes, you can make changes to the proposed Learning Agreement but they have to be approved by Departmental ERASMUS+ coordinator at University of Zadar and the responsible person at the receiving institution.
+Yes, you can make changes to the proposed Learning Agreement but they have to be approved by Departmental ERASMUS+ coordinator at University of Zadar and the responsible person at the sending institution.

 What are the English language requirements at the University of Zadar?

 The University of Zadar requires students to have very good language skills (in reading, writing and speaking) equivalent to level B2 on the CEFR (Common European Framework of Reference for Languages) scale.
 More information about Language requirements can be found here.

 For more information please contact the International Relations Office!